slightlyoff/suchi.js/README.md

 # What Users Will Be Prompted By Default?

-As of Spring 2013, users of the following browsers are considered "left behind"
+As of Spring 2013, users of the following desktop browsers are considered "left behind" and dangerous enough (in terms of market share) to warrant a gentle nudge in the right direction:

+  * IE 6-9
+  * Firefox 3.6
+  * Safari for Windows (all versions)
+  * Chrome 23

+Mobile browsers that need the nudge are:

+  * iOS Safari 5.1
+  * Android Browser (all versions)

-# Why are IE9, Firefox 3.6, and Safari for Windows In That List?
+# Why are IE9, Firefox 3.6, and Safari/Win On That List?

+Aren't they sort of modern?

+Perhaps in terms of absolute vintage, yes, but the biggest determinant of how much of a pollutant a popular browser will become is how long it lives on after its replacement is released.

+Said another way, when Browser X Version 18 is released, how long, on average, do we all have to wait until all the users of Version 17 are either upgraded or moved onto a competing (auto-updating) browser?
+How long until 90% of those users are upgraded? _*That*_ is our key metric for browser progress, and recent experience shows that it's a more telling indicator of overall improvements than any other point-feature improvement.

+Think about what has gone down over the past couple of years in JS performance: sure, some browsers might have been slower in one release than their competitors, but to a one they all caught up in the next release.
+Indeed, the only reason we can't all assume JIT'd JS performance as our baseline today is because the replacement rates amongst some of those browsers has been incredibly low.
+Their latest versions might be great, but it's not helping us, practically speaking.

 # Wait...I Read "UA Testing" Back There...